-Today we’re testing the claims that new double wall hot cups are better than using cardboard sleeves with traditional single wall hot cups.
+Today we’re testing the claims that double wall insulated hot cups are better than using recycled cup sleeves with traditional single wall hot cups.
 Double wall hot cups are made by manufacturing two paper walls with an insulating air pocket between them.
 Some manufacturers have claimed using a double wall cup avoids the need for a sleeve and keeps drinks hotter longer.

 Mountain View, California is about to become the next city out of a growing list of over 70 that will ban the use of polystyrene containers for restaurants and other businesses.
 Home to large tech companies like Google, LinkedIn, and Symantec, Mountain View has been a leader in reducing its environmental impact.
 Like many cities, it had to wrangle with the plastic industry and “personal choice” advocates to bring about this sensible ban.